galetaire/spahousing/pages/posts/rainbow.md

 The rainbow curve describes a demographic channel, which, overlapped with the real price, evaluates the stage of the price cycle.
 A few notes and considerations:

-- The real price data is unaltered.
+- The real price data is derived from an alternative formula, [notes](/realprice).
 - The demographic curve has been price-adjusted, generating the rainbow curve.
 - The equation from the rainbow curve is derived from the demographic curve (quadratic function).
 - The yellow line is the reference line, adding two levels up and two levels down.